mlochbaum/BQN/doc/logic.md

     And ← ×
     Or  ← ×⌾¬

-Note that `¬⁼ ←→ ¬`, since the first added 1 will be negated but the second won't; the two 1s cancel leaving two subtractions, and `-⁼ ←→ -`.
+Note that `¬⁼ ←→ ¬`, since when applying `¬` twice the first added 1 will be negated but the second won't; the two 1s cancel leaving two subtractions, and `-⁼ ←→ -`.
 An alternate definition of Or that matches the typical formula from probability theory is

     Or  ← +-×